wirewright/wirewright/README.md

 Wirewright can be built with Crystal 1.16.0 or later.

 1. `shards install`.
-2. `crystal build soma6.cr --release -Dmt -Dpreview_mt -Dexecution_context -Dsoma6 -o soma`.
+2. `crystal build soma6.cr --release -Dpreview_mt -Dexecution_context -Dsoma6 -o soma`.

 And do not forget to hope really really hard for success!